 opkg update && opkg install kmod-wireguard luci-app-wireguard luci-proto-wireguard wireguard wireguard-tools

-1) Set the server's network configuration: # wg0 is the name of the wireguard interface, # replace it if you wish. uci set network.wg0="interface" uci set network.wg0.proto="wireguard" uci set network.wg0.private_key="62lKu9HsDVbyiPenApnc4sfmSYTHOVfFgL3pyB+cBL4=" ## ( From the dummy file I listed above ) # You may change this port to your liking, ports of popular # services get through more firewalls.
-Just remember it # for when you have to configure the firewall later . ## uci set network.wg0.listen_port="xxxxx" ## ( Do not set this as NORDVPN WIREGUARD Servers use *random* Listen Port ) uci add_list network.wg0.addresses='10.x.x.xxx/32' ## ( Use your real address from downloaded NORDVPN WIREGUARD Config File ) 2) Configure client list: # Change all occurences of "wireguard_wg0" to something else # (like wireguard_wg1, wireguard_wg2 and so on) for # subsequent clients after the 1st uci add network wireguard_wg0 ## ( I suggest you leave this as is ) uci set network.@wireguard_wg0[-1].public_key="cE2ecALeE5B+urJhDrJlVFmf38cJLAvqekONvjvpqUA=" ## ( From the dummy file I listed above ) # Allow the client to forward traffic to any IP through the tunnel uci set network.@wireguard_wg0[-1].route_allowed_ips="1" uci add_list network.@wireguard_wg0[-1].allowed_ips="0.0.0.0/0" # Enable sending of keepalive packets so NAT routers # don't terminate the connection.
-WG recommends a value of 25. uci set network.@wireguard_wg0[-1].persistent_keepalive='25' # What you want your client to show up as in the UI uci set network.@wireguard_wg0[-1].description='WG' 3) Save the changes: uci commit network /etc/init.d/network reload ifdown wg0 ifup wg0
+Via uci commands 1) Set the server's network configuration: # wg0 is the name of the wireguard interface, # replace it if you wish. uci set network.wg0="interface" uci set network.wg0.proto="wireguard" uci set network.wg0.private_key="cE2ecALeE5B+urJhDrJlVFmf38cJLAvqekONvjvpqUA=" ## ( From the dummy file I listed above ) # You may change this port to your liking, ports of popular # services get through more firewalls.
+Just remember it # for when you have to configure the firewall later. uci set network.wg0.listen_port="51820" ## ( This is the standard port for TORGUARD WIREGUARD ) uci add_list network.wg0.addresses='10.xx.x.xxx/24' ## ( Use your real address from downloaded TORGUARD WIREGUARD Config File ) 2) Configure client list: # Change all occurences of "wireguard_wg0" to something else # (like wireguard_wg1, wireguard_wg2 and so on) for # subsequent clients after the 1st uci add network wireguard_wg0network wireguard_wg0 ## ( I suggest you leave this as is ) uci set network.@wireguard_wg0[-1].public_key="62lKu9HsDVbyiPenApnc4sfmSYTHOVfFgL3pyB+cBL4=" ## ( From the dummy file I listed above ) uci set network.@wireguard_wg0[-1].route_allowed_ips="1" uci add_list network.@wireguard_wg0[-1].allowed_ips="0.0.0.0/0" # Enable sending of keepalive packets so NAT routers # don't terminate the connection.
+WG recommends a value of 25. uci set network.@wireguard_wg0[-1].persistent_keepalive='25' # What you want your client to show up as in the UI uci set network.@wireguard_wg0[-1].description='WG' Save the changes: uci commit network /etc/init.d/network reload ifdown wg0 ifup wg0

 Now - as I stated above this method does not add the endpoint host and port.
-To this - in Luci go to Network > Interfaces > Then EDIT Interface WG0 > Under Peers > in the Endpoint Host enter 1xx.1xx.xxx.x: ( the endpoint NORDVPN WIREGUARD Server address ) and beneath enter 51820 ( the the endpoint NORDVPN WIREGUARD Server Port ).
+To this - in Luci go to Network > Interfaces > Then EDIT Interface WG0 > Under Peers > in the Endpoint Host enter 159.xx.xxx.xx:xxx ( the WIREGUARD Server address ) and beneath enter 443 ( the the WIREGUARD Server Port ).
 Then click on Save & Apply.
 Also, I have found that using the DNS Server included in the downloaded Config file is very important.
-In the case of NORDVPN WIREGUARD DNS Server is different from their main DNS Servers ) - see how to configure the proper DNS Server on the NORDVPN WIREGUARD Interface below in section B : the Via configuration files section of this tutorial.
+In the case of TORGUARD WIREGUARD the server is - 126.96.36.199 ( their main all around DNS Server ) - see how to configure it on the WIREGUARD Interface below in section B : the Via configuration files section of this tutorial.

 B - Via configuration files

 Now, I saved the best for last.
-Quite frankly NORDVPN WIREGUARD is very very easily set up Via configuration files.
+Quite frankly TORGUARD WIREGUARD is very very easily set up Via configuration files.
 Here is how to do this in two simple steps: